TuringLang/IRTracker.jl/README.md

 The data structure used for this is an abstract `AbstractNode` type, with subtypes for:

 - Arguments and constants;
-- Special calls (such as `:inbounds`) and primitive calls (by default, everything which is builtin;
-  or intrinsic, but this can be changed by using a context – see below);
+- Special calls (such as `:inbounds`) and primitive calls (by default, everything which is builtin or intrinsic, but this can be changed by using a context – see below);
 - Nested calls, containing recursively the nodes from a non-primitive call; and
-- Return and jump nodes, occuring when a branch is taken.
+- Return and jump nodes, being recorded when a branch is taken.

 ## Implementation